• Home

 So Jesus is the Son of Man, born of a virgin, crucified, resurrected and ascended.
 But Christ (who is Jesus), is the Son of God, the firstborn of many brethren (see Romans 8:29).
 So it can be said that we, the Body of Christ, are anointed ones, or Sons of God.

 In the Hebrew culture of the Bible, a son was a mature child, ready to receive all his father’s inheritance and operate in all the authority of his father’s name.
 So the reason the Sons of God have not yet been revealed is that there has not been a company of fully mature believers.
+(Perhaps we should note that this is not about gender.
+There are male sons and female sons.)

 In Galatians 4:19, the apostle Paul, writing to the Church at Galatia, said this: